US bans Russian energy imports, Ukrainians flee cities under fire

 By Steve Holland and Pavel Polityuk

-WASHINGTON/LVIV, Ukraine, March 8 (Reuters) - U.S. President Joe Biden on Tuesday announced a ban on Russian oil and other energy imports, a significant move in stepping up the international pressure on President Vladimir Putin to halt his devastating assault on Ukraine.
+WASHINGTON/LVIV, Ukraine, March 8 (Reuters) - U.S. President Joe Biden on Tuesday announced a ban on Russian oil and other energy imports, a significant move in piling pressure on President Vladimir Putin to halt his devastating assault on Ukraine.

-"Russia may continue to grind out its advance at a horrible price, but this much is already clear: Ukraine will never be a victory for Putin.
-Putin may be able to take a city, but he'll never be able to hold the country," Biden told reporters at the White House.

-On the ground in Ukraine, the Kyiv government accused Russian forces of shelling a humanitarian corridor that Moscow had promised to open to let residents flee the besieged port of Mariupol.
+Ukraine's government accused Russian forces of shelling a humanitarian corridor that Moscow had promised to open to let residents flee the besieged port of Mariupol.
+A deputy prime minister said the humanitarian situation there was catastrophic.

 The civilian death toll in the conflict mounted.
 And with the war in its 13th day, the number of refugees who have fled Ukraine to neighbouring countries surged past 2 million.

+"The question for us now is to be or not to be," said Zelenskiy, quoting Shakespeare.
+"I can give you a definitive answer: it's definitely to be."

+Lawmakers gave him a standing ovation, although at least one said later that a no-fly zone was out of the question as it could lead to a wider European war.

-Western sanctions imposed over the invasion have already cut off Russia from international trade and financial markets.
-Russia is the world's biggest exporter of oil and natural gas, and until now its energy exports had been exempted from the international sanctions.
+Western sanctions imposed over the invasion have already cut Russia off from global trade and financial markets.
+But Russia is the world's biggest exporter of oil and natural gas and till now these exports had been exempted from international sanctions.

-"We're banning all imports of Russian oil and gas energy," Biden said.
-"That means Russian oil will no longer be acceptable in U.S. ports and the American people will deal another powerful blow to Putin's war machine."
+Announcing the U.S. ban, Biden said: "That means Russian oil will no longer be acceptable in U.S. ports and the American people will deal another powerful blow to Putin's war machine."

-The United States is not a leading buyer of Russian oil, but Biden has been working with allies in Europe, who are far more dependent on Russian oil, to isolate Russia's energy-heavy economy and Putin.
+The United States is not a leading buyer of Russian oil but Biden has worked with allies in Europe, who are far more reliant on it, to isolate Russia's energy-heavy economy.

+Vyacheslav Volodin, chairman of Russia's State Duma lower house of parliament, said the measures would hurt Europe while helping the United States.
+"By promoting sanctions against Russian energy resources, Washington is seeking to occupy the European market," he said in an online post.

-Britain announced shortly before Biden's remarks that it would phase out the import of Russian oil and oil products by the end of 2022.
+Britain announced it would also phase out the import of Russian oil and oil products by the end of 2022.
+The EU published plans to cut its reliance on Russian gas by two thirds this year.

+Britain's Shell, SHEL.L one of several Western oil majors to announce it is pulling out of Russian projects, said it would no longer buy any Russian oil or gas.

+And in a move that epitomized Russia's rapidly growing ostracization, McDonald's Corp MCD.N - a symbol of post-Cold War globalisation - said it would temporarily close its restaurants there.

-In Mariupol, hundreds of thousands of people have been sheltering under bombardment without water or power for more than a week.
+In Mariupol, hundreds of thousands of people have sheltering under bombardment for more than a week.
 Many tried to leave on Tuesday along a safe corridor but Ukraine said they came under Russian fire.

 "Ceasefire violated!
-Russian forces are now shelling the humanitarian corridor from Zaporizhzhia to Mariupol," Ukraine's foreign ministry spokesperson Oleg Nikolenko wrote on Twitter.
+Russian forces are now shelling the humanitarian corridor from Zaporizhzhia to Mariupol," Ukraine's foreign ministry spokesperson Oleg Nikolenko said.

-Ukraine's President Volodymyr Zelenskiy said a child had died of dehydration in Mariupol because water was cut off.
-The claim could not be independently verified.
+International Committee of the Red Cross spokesman Ewan Watson said people there were fast running out of electricity, heat, food, and drinking water.

 Russia opened a separate corridor allowing residents out of the eastern city of Sumy on Tuesday, the first successful evacuation under such a safe route.

-The Russian defence ministry said 723 people had been evacuated through the Sumy-Poltava corridor, including 576 Indian nationals, in a first convoy.
+Russia said 723 people had been evacuated via that corridor, including 576 Indian nationals.

+The corridors to let civilians escape and allow aid reach besieged areas have been the main subject of talks between Russian and Ukrainian delegations.

-The United Nations human rights office said it had verified 1,335 civilian casualties in Ukraine, including 474 killed and 861 injured, since the invasion kicked off on Feb.
-24. But the true toll was likely to be higher, it said.
+The United Nations human rights office said it had verified 1,335 civilian casualties in Ukraine, including 474 killed and 861 injured, since the invasion began on Feb.
+24. The true toll was likely to be higher, it said.

-There were allegations of hundreds of civilian casualties in Volnovakha, Mariupol and other urban areas from bombing and shelling of residential areas, it said.

 Moscow denies targeting civilians.
 It describes its actions as a "special operation" to disarm Ukraine and unseat leaders it calls neo-Nazis.
 Ukraine and its Western allies call this a baseless pretext to invade a country of 44 million people.